digitallinguistics/ling-md/README.md

 A JS library to convert [linguistics-flavored markdown][spec] to HTML.

 Uses the [marked] library for conversion, with a few custom extensions specific to the ling-md format (see [Notes](#notes) below for details).
-Also enables a number of other markdown extensions commonly used in linguistics by default.
+Also enables several commonly-used markdown extensions that are also relevant to linguistics.

-After conversion, you'll probably still want to apply additional CSS styles.
+After conversion, you'll probably still want to apply additional CSS styles to the HTML.
 For example, grammatical glosses like `^^fut^^` are converted to abbreviation tags such as `<abbr>fut</abbr>`, but abbreviation tags are not styled in smallcaps by default.

 ## Usage